Fast gradient-free optimization of excitations in variational quantum eigensolvers: Experimental setup

 \subsection{Shot noise simulations}

 The experimental setup is identical to that of the fixed UCCSD ansatz experiments, except that a finite number of shots is used, resulting in energy evaluations being based on estimates rather than exact values.
 We find that when defining a fixed shot budget, changing the number of shots per energy evaluation or using more energy values for reconstructing the energy landscape has negligible impact on the convergence of ExcitationSolve.
-Therefore, we use $5$ energy values.
+Therefore, we use $5$ energy values, where we do not reuse the energy for the parameter value $\theta=0$ but estimate this energy every time by executing the quantum circuit.
 For COBYLA and BFGS their default termination schemes in the respective \texttt{scipy} implementations are used.
 The optimization of gradient descent and ExcitationSolve was automatically stopped if the energy after the current VQE iteration was larger than the energies after the last two VQE iterations.
+We use the parameter-shift rule for all gradient-based optimizers.